huggingface/datasets/datasets/reddit/README.md

 ### Dataset Summary

-This corpus contains preprocessed posts from the Reddit dataset.
+This corpus contains preprocessed posts from the Reddit dataset (Webis-TLDR-17).
 The dataset consists of 3,848,330 posts with an average length of 270 words for content, and 28 words for the summary.